By the end of this section, you will be able to:

 Notice the reaction quotient, Q, appears in this equation, making the free energy change dependent upon the composition of the reaction mixture.
 Substituting the equation relating free energy change to cell potential yields the Nernst equation:

-This equation describes how the potential of a redox system (such as a galvanic cell) varies from its standard state value, specifically, showing it to be a function of the number of electrons transferred, n, the temperature, T, and the reaction mixture composition as reflected in Q. A convenient form of the Nernst equation for most work is one in which values for the fundamental constants (R and F) and a factor converting from natural to base-10 logarithms have been included:
+This equation describes how the potential of a redox system (such as a galvanic cell) varies from its standard state value, specifically, showing it to be a function of the number of electrons transferred, n, the temperature, T, and the reaction mixture composition as reflected in Q. A convenient form of the Nernst equation for most work is one in which values for the fundamental constants (R and F) and standard temperature (273.15 K), along with a factor converting from natural to base-10 logarithms, have been included:

 Predicting Redox Spontaneity Under Nonstandard ConditionsUse the Nernst equation to predict the spontaneity of the redox reaction shown below.